National Tourism Day 2026: Why Experiences Matter & the Top Destinations to Visit in India

 4. Coorg, Karnataka – Coffee, Forests & Slow Living

 Coorg encourages travellers to slow down and engage with nature responsibly.
+You will have more fun during the winter season, as the weather becomes more pleasant for outdoor explorations.

 Experience highlights:

-• Guided walks through coffee plantations
+- Guided walks through coffee plantations

-• Experiencing authentic Kodava cuisine and hospitality
+- Experiencing authentic Kodava cuisine and hospitality

-• Exploring forest trails with local naturalists
+- Exploring forest trails with local naturalists

 Also Read: Travel Guide to Coorg

-Where to Stay when Visiting Coorg?
+Where to Stay when Visiting Coorg in January and February 2026?

 The Estate Villa